 A tripped circuit breaker will often cause a 110-volt hardwired smoke detector to start beeping.
 It will continue to beep, running on its backup battery, until AC power is restored.

 If you suspect this is the problem, check all the breakers in the panel box.
 If you find one tripped, reset it.
 If the chirping stops, you’ve likely solved the problem.
 Keep an eye (ear?) on the smoke alarms for a few weeks afterward.
 If the same breaker trips again, it probably needs replacing.

-Occasionally, a connection to a wired smoke detector can become loose.
-This can cause the units to emit chirps until the problem is corrected.
+A loose connection to a wired smoke detector will cause a trouble condition.
+This will cause the units to emit chirps until the problem is corrected.

 In these situations, have an electrician check the units and the smoke detector wiring.

 All smoke detectors have a fixed life span, usually around 10 years.
 After that, they should be replaced.